Mulling law against 'love jihad', Haryana minister tells assembly | Law-Order

 "We are mulling to bring a law against love jihad in Haryana," Vij said replying to a calling attention notice drawing attention towards the Ballabhgarh’s Nikita Tomar murder case.
 The home minister said a challan in the case will be filed soon and it will be listed before a fast track court.

-Nikita’s family has alleged that the accused was pressuring her to convert to Islam in order to marry him.
-Some Hindu outfits have alleged the woman's murder is a case of "love jihad", referred to an alleged campaign of Muslims forcing Hindu girls to convert in the guise of love.

-Earlier, INLD MLA Abhay Singh Chautala sought from the state government to take adequate steps to protect lives of women.
+Earlier, INLD MLA Abhay Singh Chautala sought adequate steps to protect lives of women.
 He demanded that police security should be provided outside educational institutions having girl students to stop such incidents.

-PTI CHS VSD RDK RDK.
+Vij in the House said there has been a decrease in crime against women in Haryana.
+According to a national report published by National Crime Records Bureau (NCRB), titled "Crime in India - 2019" , there has been a nationwide increase of 7.3 per cent in crime against women in 2019 as compared with 2018, he added.
+In comparison with the national increase, Haryana recorded an increase of only 2.49 per cent cases in 2019 as compared with 2018, he said..

 ALSO READ